If you’re on the taller or bigger side and love to kayak, then at some point you’ve been there.

 - Wide base (34-inches) for great stability

-- One of the most price-efficient kayaks out there
+- One of the cheapest kayaks for big paddlers

 4. Best Inflatable Kayak for big and tall guys: Sea Eagle 370 Pro

 If you’re looking for a cheap inflatable kayak that requires almost no storage space, look no further than the 370 Pro from Sea Eagle − the only tandem kayak on our list.

 It’s big for an inflatable, measuring twelve and a half feet long with a mammoth weight capacity of 650 pounds.
 Depending on your size, there’s room for either two or three people.

 This recreational kayak doesn’t handle rough water as well as some of its newer contemporaries, but the three inflatable chambers and 34-inch beam make it stable and durable for its price tag.

 At its best on calm lakes or low-key rivers, the design includes a pair of skegs to improve tracking should mild wind or waves crop up.

 - One of the biggest inflatable kayaks with a huge weight capacity

 - Not suited for whitewater or dynamic ocean environments